-In 2018, the United States will follow up on the questions submitted to China on possible unnotified subsidy programs to its steel industry; continue to analyze the latest subsidy notifications submitted by China, particularly China's first sub-central notification; and examine new programs being implemented under the 13th Five Year Plan, especially those that may be prohibited under the Subsidies Agreement.
+In 2019, the United States will continue to examine new programs being implemented under China's 13th Five Year Plan and Made in China 2025 initiative, especially those that may be prohibited under the Subsidies Agreement.
 As part of this effort, the United States will actively consider what additional Article 25.8 questions and 25.10 counter notifications regarding China's support programs may be necessary.
-The United States will also continue to raise its objections with respect to China's subsidies practices in bilateral meetings with China and provide firm notice that noncompliance will be met with appropriate defensive measures.
+The United States will also continue to raise its objections with respect to China's subsidies practices in bilateral meetings with China and provide firm notice that non-compliance will be met with appropriate counter measures.